 - Flash Forward: The events of Halo 2 are interspersed with post-war scenes of Agent Locke and the Arbiter talking about Master Chief.

 - George Lucas Altered Version: The campaign itself is preserved to a religious degree (besides the updated graphics), but the cutscenes are fully overhauled.
 While the Anniversary cutscenes mostly play out the same as the original ones, just with cinema-quality CG rather than in-game renderings, there are some minor changes scattered throughout.
 Additionally, there is a new multiplayer mode created with a unique engine; included in it are remastered versions of several classic maps, the Hornet from Halo 3, and a new Mongoose variant called the "Gungoose".
 The classic game with the original graphics and gameplay are still available if you so choose.

 - Oh, Crap!: In an updated cutscene during the Arbiter's chase of the Heretic Leader, this is very visibly his reaction to the Heretic turning his fleeing Banshee around and taking aim with the plasma cannons.

 - Shot-for-Shot Remake: Much like Halo: Combat Evolved, gameplay is preserved identically.
 The only changes include in-game discovery of terminals and additional multiplayer features.

-- Updated Re-release: Like the Combat Evolved remake, this one has a complete graphic and sound overhaul.
+- Updated Re-release: Like the Combat Evolved remake, this one has a complete graphics and sound overhaul.
 Unlike the remake of the first game, it replaces the old in-engine cutscenes with high-budget, completely pre-rendered ones.

 - Uriah Gambit: 343 Guilty Spark points out that the Prophets seem to have largely used the appointment of Arbiter as cover for eliminating politically powerful and outspoken Elites.